Personal Injury Compensation for Neck Injuries in California

 - Pinched Nerve in Neck – this injury results when a nerve in the neck is compressed or irritated in some way.
 This can cause pain that goes down your arms and hands.

 - Cervical Spondylosis – this injury is neck arthritis resulting in harsh pain in the joints and disc of the cervical spine as the victim ages.

 - Spinal Cord Injury – this injury can be the most serious of the injuries listed.
 This injury results from a blow or cut of the spine.
 This can result in the permanent loss of function, strength, and feeling anywhere below the injury site.

-As noted, whiplash injury is by far the most common form of a neck injury that often has many different symptoms, including headaches, dizziness, pinched nerves, neck stiffness, ligament injuries, loss on concentration, burning sensation, irritability, and inability to sleep.
+As noted, whiplash injury is by far the most common form of neck injury that often has many different symptoms, including headaches, dizziness, pinched nerves, neck stiffness, ligament injuries, loss of concentration, burning sensation, irritability, and inability to sleep.